ngkore/docs/5g-core/hexaebpf/hexaebpf-edc-architecture.md

 - [HEXAeBPF 5G SBP Use Case](https://lf-networking.atlassian.net/wiki/x/DoCkG)

 HEXAeBPF is an initiative to revolutionize the open source telecom community, and collaborating with the 5G Super Blueprint (5G SBP) Library provides more ground to grow.

-Stay tuned for more interesting features and updates about HEXAeBPF and telecom.